esrud/GONE2/README.md

 EXAMPLES:
-    - Analysis of high quality diploid unphased data in "file.ped" (PLINK format) assumes a constant recombination rate of 1.1 cM per Mb across the genome (no need for a detailed genetic map).
+    - Analysis of high quality diploid unphased data in "file.ped" (PLINK format) assumes a constant recombination rate of 1.1 cM per Mb across the genome (no need for a detailed genetic map within the .map file).
       16 threads will be used:
           ./gone2 -r 1.1 -t 16 file.ped
     - A subsample of 10000 SNPs of the individuals in "file.ped" assuming assuming that they were randomly sampled from a metapopulation composed